pylint-dev/pylint/doc/faq.rst

     max(0, 0 if fatal else 10.0 - ((float(5 * error + warning + refactor + convention) / statement) * 10))

-If your project contains a pylint rc file created by an earlier version of Pylint, you can set ``expression`` to the above expression to get the new behavior.
-Likewise, since negative values are still technically supported, ``expression`` can be set to a version of the above expression that does not enforce a floor of zero.
+If your project contains a configuration file created by an earlier version of Pylint, you can set ``evaluation`` to the above expression to get the new behavior.
+Likewise, since negative values are still technically supported, ``evaluation`` can be set to a version of the above expression that does not enforce a floor of zero.

 6.2 I think I found a bug in Pylint.
 What should I do?